talhakhalid-tech/TChart.js/README.md

 Simple, lightweight (10kb) and configurable Bar and Line Chart library in Javascript.

 Forked from: [TChart.js by M.Talha Khalid](https://github.com/talhakhalid-tech)
 Modified to work with IE11.

+This is work in progress (see roadmap).
+If you're looking for a lightweight, super fast, production ready library for timeseries data check out [uPlot](https://github.com/leeoniya/uPlot).

 ## Description
 TChart.js is a canvas based, super lightweight, easy to use Javascript Bar and Line Chart Library to provide a configurable and dependency-free experience.